477: No Such Thing As ShatGPT

 Yeah, I've seen this episode of Taskmaster.
 Yeah.

-what happens is your body is trying to raise your hairs on end, the hairs, the sort of remains of the hairs that were once thick and all over our bodies, to create a fluffy layer all over you.
+what happens is your body is trying to raise your hairs on end, the hairs, the sort of remains of the hairs that were once thick and all over our bodies, to create a fluffy layer all over you, keeping it.

 And these, sorry, just still thick on Dan's case.
 That's what I'm thinking.